Zeischa: Tourist connections

 The nearest boat moorings for the more recently developed water tourism on the Black Elster are located near the centre of Zeischa and about two kilometres upstream at river kilometre 64.5 in the area of the Elster bridge on state road 593.
 There are also hire stations for canoes and inflatable boats in Bad Liebenwerda.

 There are several places to stay in Zeischa itself.
-In addition to the "Zum Elstertal" inn in the town centre, several privately run guesthouses offer accommodation.
+In addition to an inn in the town centre, several privately run guesthouses offer accommodation.